bombasticSlacks/Aspirant/Game/Combat.md

 If you successfully cause an injury with an attack, that is an Injuring Attack.

 ### Attack Range
 When you attack something, your range is how far you can engage them from.
 With melee weapons, you need to be within 2m.
-With Range, Thrown, and Magic you have a range, but it is possible to attack outside of it.
-When you do, you suffer a -1 penalty to the skill test per total range they are away from you.
-Magic attacks have a range of 10m, Thrown have a range of 3 times your [Strength](Stats#Strength), Ranged attacks will be defined in the weapons traits.
+With Range, Thrown, and Magic you have a range, but it is possible to attack up to 5x your range, but you will suffer [Distance Penalty](#Distance%20Penalty).
+* Magic attacks have a range of 10m
+* Thrown have a range of 3 times your [Strength](Stats#Strength)
+* Ranged attacks will be defined in the weapons [traits](Weapons#[Weapon-Traits](Weapon-Traits)).

 #### Attacking
 - Declare what weapon you are using